To be eligible for the CLS Scholarship Program applicants must:

 Languages: Arabic, Azerbaijani, Bangla, Chinese, Hindi, Indonesian, Japanese, Korean, Persian, Portuguese, Punjabi, Russian, Swahili, Turkish, and Urdu.

-The CLS Program is pleased to announce the addition of Brazilian Portuguese for 2019 and that Swahili will be offered at the beginning through advanced levels.
+The CLS Program is pleased to announce the addition of Brazilian Portuguese and that Swahili will be offered at the beginning through advanced levels.
 Please note that participants in the CLS Program are not required to have any experience studying critical languages for most of the fifteen languages.
 (Arabic, Chinese, Japanese, Persian, and Russian institutes have language prerequisites.)

 Programs range from 8 to 10 weeks, beginning in early to mid-June with a pre-departure orientation in the U.S. Students must attend the full program and participate in all program activities.
 Students in all disciplines including business, engineering, law, medicine, sciences and humanities are encouraged to apply.